 The voluntary carbon market demand is expected to increase to 3.5 GtCO2e by 2050.
 The voluntary CO2 market will not be able to generate 10 Gigatons of removals per year alone by 2050 (more details in the regular Energeia Carbon Podcast; in Dutch).

-Some organisations published recently their views on linking CDR to the EU ETS.
+Some organisations and researchers published recently their views on linking CDR to the EU ETS.

 - Perspectives cs suggest 2 ways of linking: accepting removal credits instead of allowances or allocating free allowances to installations achieving removals.